To have your work considered for future exhibits in HCAC galleries, download the following application:

 * * *

-The Arts Council is pleased to announce the sculptures and locations for ARTsites 2014.
-The following sculptures will remain in place until July 15, 2015:
+The Arts Council is pleased to announce the 13 sites and sculptures selected for ARTsites 2015, its fourth annual public art initiative in Howard County.
+The sculptures will be installed in August 2015 and will remain in place until July 2016.

-ARTsites 2014 brochures are available for pick-up at the Center for the Arts.
-A pdf version is available below:
+ARTSites 2015 brochures are available at the Center for the Arts.
+A PDF version may also be downloaded below:

 * * *